 Pirate sites compete not only against law enforcement but against each other.
 In order to entice as many viewers as possible, they offer up the freshest blockbusters.

-The Link Shell Game
+You're Playing the Link Shell Game

 You could call it the Case of the Missing Link.
 It's the endless shell game that you play when you're trying to stream a show and you can't seem to find a link that actually plays the movie.